CS Vedița Colonești

-Club Sportiv Vedița Colonești M.S., commonly known as Vedița Colonești or simply as Vedița, is a Romanian professional football club based in Colonești, Olt County.
-The team currently plays in the Liga III.
+Club Sportiv Vedița Colonești M.S., commonly known as Vedița Colonești or simply as Vedița, was a Romanian professional football club based in Colonești, Olt County.

 History

 Vedița Colonești was originally founded in 1982 and play all its existence at amateur level.

 Atletic Bradu (2008–2019)

 Atletic Bradu was founded in 2008 and was based in Bradu, Argeș County, having a kit color combination of white and green.
 Atletic played in the Liga IV–Argeș County until 2010 when the club won the league and promoted to Liga III.
 The best performance was 2nd place at the end of the 2016–17 Liga III season.

 During the 2018–19 winter break, following some misunderstandings with local authorities of Bradu, Atletic moved from Argeș County to Colonești, Olt County.
 In Colonești, the owner of the team reached an agreement with the local authorities, so that in the summer of 2019 Atletic will merge with the local team, Vedița Colonești, changing its name and colors.